acidtone/cprg210-frontend-winter-2020/assignments/html-css.md

 ## Value
 This assignment will be marked out of 30 points and will be worth 50% of the frontend portion of this course (25% of the total course mark).

-## Day 1 Requirements
+## Requirements
 - Create 3 pages named “index.html”, “register.html”, and “contact.html”.

-- In the index.html page, display an image at the top of the page that will be your travel agency logo.
-Next, display an “h1” heading with the text “Welcome to Travel Experts” inside it.
-As a challenge, see if you can find a way to make both of these display on the same line.
-- On the next line, display some travel pictures (there are some in the media folder if you don’t have time to find any free images online).
-- On the next line, display two images that are links to the “contact.html” and “register.html” pages (wrap them inside an anchor tag).
-There are two images in the media folder that would work for this.
+### index.html
+  - Create a [hero section](https://envato.com/blog/exploring-hero-image-trend-web-design/) at the top of the page that:
+    - is semantically marked up in a `header` tag
+    - is the full width and height of the viewport
+    - displays an `h1` heading with the text "Welcome to Travel Experts" inside it.
+    - contains a `background-image` and at least one `background-color` declaration
+  - Using an `img` tag, display a logo at the top of the page.
+You may also use an icon font in place of an image.
+  - Display a gallery of travel pictures below the hero section.
+  - In a `footer` at the bottom of the page, display copyright information (hint: search for html entities and/or icon fonts to find a copyright symbol).

+### contact.html
-- In the contact.html page, use lists and paragraph tags to display the contact information for the agency and the individual agents.
+- Use lists and paragraph tags to display the contact information for the agency and the individual agents.
-- In the register page, just have a heading that indicates that the page is under construction.
-Try to center this heading horizontally *and vertically* in the vieport.
-There are many ways to do this.
-- At the bottom of the index.html page display a copyright message with a copyright symbol (hint: search for html entities and/or icon fonts).
-- Set up borders on some of your tags.
-- Customize, experiment, and build extra features if you have time.
-Use semantic tags when possible.

-## Day 2 Requirements
-- In the index.html page, use HTML5 sematic elements to format the page.
-- Each page should have the same global navigation.
-Use `nav` and `ul` to link each page to each other.
-- Define style settings that will set the font type, size, and color of the text in your tags.
-Experiment with different settings for different tag types.
-- On the main page, create a hero section.
-Use CSS to set a background image for the page (ensure that the image is light/dark enough to use as a background image).

-## Day 3 Requirements
+### register.html
+- Set up a form that has fields for entering and submitting customer data.
+Since you don’t have a server-side script to process the data, try using a free static form service.
-- Using a media query, try changing your from one-column (mobile) to two-column (tablet+).
-Don't forget to set a `max-width` to keep your form usable on large screens.
+- Using a media query, try changing your form from one-column (mobile; label sits above the input field) to two-column (tablet+; labels and inputs sit side-by-side).
+Use `max-width` to keep your form usable on large screens.
-- Download and link to an external stylesheet page that will reset your styles to defaults (hint: normalize is a popular option)
-- Create an external stylesheet file and link it into your pages to provide custom style settings.
 - Ensure that the input tags in your form all have enough contrast to be readable by all users.

-- In the register page, set up a form that has fields for entering and submitting customer data.
-Since you don’t have a server-side script to process the data, try using a free static form service.
-- Layout a contact form using flexbox or css grid. (hint: there are many grid examples available on [Grid by Example](https://gridbyexample.com/))
+### Global requirements
+- Each page should have the same global navigation using `nav`, `ul`, `li` and `a` tags to link each page to each other.
+Include your logo somewhere in the navigation (note: it doesn't necessarily need to be in your nav list).
+- Define style settings that will set the font family, size, and color of the text in your tags.
+You are free to use a font service for this.
+- Download and `link` to an external stylesheet page that will reset your styles to defaults (hint: normalize.css is a popular option)
+- Create an external stylesheet file and `link` it into your pages to provide custom style settings.

 ## Marking Rubric
 Hand in your source code files by saving them in a .zip file and dropping it into the drop folder on Brightspace.